-As shown on Figure 9, "Mine Plan," Figure 10, "Mine Plan Cross Sections," Sheet 2, "Mine Plan," and Sheet 3, "Mine Plan Cross Sections," mining will occur within the central, southern, and eastern portions of Parcel B. Expansion will involve lowering the existing quarry floor approximately 300 feet.
-The quarry expansion will be developed by continuing to mine new benches to a bottom elevation of between 500-600 feet msl in the central, southern, and eastern portion of Parcel B. The highwall will be developed by stripping and transporting materials to the processing facilities for crushing and stockpiling.
+As shown on Figure 9, "Mine Plan," Figure 10, "Mine Plan Cross Sections," Sheet 2, "Mine Plan," and Sheet 3, "Mine Plan Cross Sections," mining will occur within the central, southern, and eastern portions of Parcel B. Consistent with existing mining methods, the quarry will be developed by continuing to mine new benches to a bottom elevation between 550 and 600 feet msl.
+The highwall will be developed by stripping and transporting materials to the processing facilities for crushing and stockpiling.
 Cut slopes are planned to be 1.5H:1V.
-The quarry floor is planned to have an upper pad with a maximum depth of 600 feet msl and a lower pad with a maximum depth of 550 feet msl.
 As discussed in section 4 below, the quarry floor will then be backfilled to a maximum elevation between 1,100 and 1,200-feet msl with fill slopes not to exceed 2H:1V overall.